Mission: To inspire patriotism in action as well as spirit.

 Personal Leadership for Patriots at the Southern Museum of Flight before National Veterans Day

-Tribute to the Founder (“Driving Force”) of Veterans Day at the Raymond Weeks Memorial, Birmingham, Nov.
-10 or 11
+Tribute to the Founder (“Driving Force”) of Veterans Day at the Raymond Weeks Memorial, Linn Park, Birmingham, Nov.
+10, 2005-2020

 Patriotism in Action Core Contributions

-- Writes and publishes Patriotism in Action by Dr. David Dyson and Col. “Stretch” Dunn (1943-2017).
+4. Writes and publishes Patriotism in Action by Dr. David Dyson and Col. “Stretch” Dunn (1943-2017).
 On the cover of the book, President Reagan pins the Presidential Citizens Medal on Raymond Weeks of Alabama honoring him as the “driving force” for establishing America’s Veterans Day.
 The book serves as a patriotic guide for teachers, students, veterans, and other patriots, plus as a resource for the nation’s oldest Veterans Day.
 The book is presented to the National Veteran Award honoree and guest speakers from national veteran organizations.

-- Leads America’s National Veterans Day Founding Education Movement to educate America on who and where Veterans Day started and the educational character traits supported–patriotism, courage, perseverance, loyalty, citizenship, plus five more we recommend: freedom, peace, honor, trust, and leadership.
+5. Leads America’s National Veterans Day Founding Education Movement to educate America on who-when-where Veterans Day started and the Alabama mandated educational character traits supported–patriotism, courage, perseverance, loyalty, citizenship, plus five more we recommend: freedom, peace, honor, trust, and leadership.
 Also provide printed materials for educators, students, veterans….
-Posters showing the character traits plus support from Eisenhower and Reagan are displayed in schools, city halls, tourism centers, and veterans chapters by patriots reminding that Veterans Day started here, the significance to students, and why we lead.

 Patriotism in Action also links with: Freedom City, Freedom to Flourish, and Advance Alabama.